NITCbase/nitcbase.github.io/docs/Roadmap/Stage02.md

 </details>

 Now, let us implement the functions that we invoked from the `main()` function.
-Open the `BlockAccess.cpp` file in the `Buffer` folder and complete the following.
+Open the `BlockBuffer.cpp` file in the `Buffer` folder and complete the following.

 <details>
 <summary>Buffer/BlockBuffer.cpp</summary>